 Because these practitioners are required to be life licensed for certain investment products they sell and market, they are also able to acquire employee benefit plan quotations from the life insurance based insurers that deal in employee benefit insurance (not all life insurers offer employee benefit insurance plans).

 Similar to the aforementioned life insurance agent, these practitioners tend to offer and deal with employee insurance as a peripheral offering to their focus of investment advice and support.
 Therefore, they are viewed as a generalist within the employee benefit insurance industry.

-Home, Auto & Commercial General Insurance Agent
+Home, Auto & Commercial General Insurance Agents

-It has become increasingly common for home & auto insurance brokerages to employ life licensed practitioners (there is a separate general insurance license for practitioners within the industry) in order to cross-market various life insurance based products and services to their general insurance business or individual clients - including employee benefit insurance plans.
+It has become increasingly common for home & auto insurance brokerages to employ life licensed practitioners (there is a separate general insurance license for practitioners within that industry) in order to cross-market various life insurance based products and services to their general insurance business or individual clients - including employee benefit insurance plans.

-As with Financial Advisors, employee benefit plan insurance would be a peripheral product or service offering to the core general insurance products and services that the brokerage primarily deals in.
+As with Financial Advisors, employee benefit plan insurance would be a peripheral product or service offering to their core general insurance products and services that the brokerage primarily deals in.
 In fact, it is common to have a single life licensed person doing all life based lines with no additional support staff within the general insurance brokerage because employee benefits is not their primary area of business.